MikePohatu/Birdsnest-Explorer/documentation/scanners/file-system/README.md

 | FS Deny Permissions	    | Lists folders with deny permissions set |
 | FS Inheritance Disabled   | Lists folders with inherited permissions disabled |
 | FS Orphaned Permissions	| Lists folders with permissions set for deleted accounts |

+---

+## FAQ

+Q - Why does Birdsnest Explorer shows fewer permissions connected to my folder than the permissions tab in Windows?\
+A - Birdsnest Explorer will only connect permissions where they have been set on that particular folder.
+The other permissions listed will be inherited from a parent folder.
+You will find the group/user listed on the permissions tab connected to the relevant parent folder.